Having just finished reading “The Dispossessed” by Ursula K. Le Guin, I can’t stop thinking about it.

 So much for the location.
 Now, on to the civil blood.

 In the very first scene, protestors on Anarres throw stones that end up killing a worker... without any consequences.
 When I read this, I felt uneasy that there were no consequences for that act.
-Does this confirm fears people have about what would happen in an anarchist world?
+Does this confirm fears people have about what would happen in a world without rules?

 Of course, later on in the book and on the anti-anarchist planet of Urras, a large number of peaceful protestors is gunned down by the government.
-This violence—which seems painfully familiar, given the history and politics of our own Earth—doesn’t lead to any consequences or punishment, either.
+This violence doesn’t lead to any consequences or punishment, either.

 Clearly, things are not quite as easy as they seem.
 Let's compare these world in more detail: